max-lutz/national-assembly/README.md

-# open-data-as
+# French national assembly data visualization
-A visualization tool for the data of the french national assembly
+A visualization tool for the data of the french national assembly.

 Main libraries used: pandas, streamlit, matplotlib